ryankemper/writings/Debugging.md

 A _bug_ is defined as an observed behavior of the system that falls out of line with the behavioral specifications.
 These can be explicit, such as in a requirements doc, or implicit - your users know a bug when they see one, even if they can't articulate precisely what's behaving incorrectly.

 Our goal with debugging is to figure out what's going wrong where.
-Remember, nearly all bugs are the logical conclusion of the software we wrote doing exactly what we told it to do.
+Remember, **nearly all bugs are the logical conclusion of the software we wrote doing exactly what we told it to do**.

 Bugs arise because the automated system is doing what it's told to do, but what it was told to do did not account for certain edge cases: unexpected input, counter-intuitive interleaving of events, etc.